Lemon Bundt Cake With Lemon Glaze

 This Lemon Bundt Cake recipe is made from scratch (no cake mix or pudding mix).
 Instead, the bright citrus flavor comes from the juice and zest of fresh lemons.

-I’ll walk you through every step of bundt bake baking, including greasing the pan and (the most important part!), getting it to come OUT of the pan.
+In this post, we’ll walk you through every step of Bundt cake baking, including instructions for greasing the pan and (the most important part!), getting it to come OUT of the pan flawlessly.

-- flour – the main structure of the cake.
+- all-purpose flour – the main structure of the tender cake.

-- granulated sugar – sweetens the cake and the glaze
+- granulated sugar – sweetens the cake and the icing.

 - butter – makes the cake rich and delicious!

-- eggs – helps the cake rise and contributes richness.
+- eggs – helps the cake rise and contributes to a rich texture.

 - baking powder – provides more leavening, so the cake is light and fluffy.

-- vanilla extract and/or vanilla bean paste – brings big flavor to the cake and icing.
+- vanilla extract – brings subtle and sweet flavor to the glaze for lemon bundt cake and cake itself.

-- milk and heavy cream – adds moisture the cake and used for the icing as well.
+- milk and heavy cream – makes moist crumbs in the cake and used for the icing as well.

-- lemon juice and zest – infuses the cake with bright, citrusy flavor and aroma.
+- lemon juice and lemon zest – infuses the cake with bright, citrusy flavor and aroma.
+No lemon extract this time, just fresh lemon.

-- BEAT.
+1. BEAT.
 In the bowl of a standing mixer, beat the sugar, butter and salt until fluffy, then beat in the eggs one at a time.
+Scrape down the sides of the bowl with a rubber spatula as needed.
 Add the baking powder and vanilla and beat to combine.

-Greasing the bundt pan is possibly the most crucial part of the entire recipe.
+Greasing the Bundt pan is probably the most crucial part of the entire recipe.

-Always grease your pan JUST before pouring the batter to avoid the grease sliding down the sides of the pan while you prepare your batter.
+Always grease your pan JUST before in pouring the batter (not earlier) to avoid the grease sliding down the sides of the pan while you prepare your batter.

-Allow the cake to cool in the pan for about 5 minutes after coming out of the oven.
+Allow the cake to cool in the pan for about 5 to 10 minutes after coming out of the oven.
 This helps it set and reduces the risk of the cake breaking.
+But don’t leave it to cool ALL the way in the pan, as this may lead to an overcooked and dry cake (as the pan is still hot and cooking the cake).

 Gently tap the bottom and sides of the pan on a soft surface.
 Rotate the pan as you do this to ensure the cake is loosened from all angles.